sjayawardena/p4-baby-tracker/README.md

 - Enter a feed in the app, along with date and time
 - Specify formula, breast, and the amount of each
 - View all feed entries, edit or delete them

+### User Stories - Not Implemented / For Future Implementations

 #### Superuser / Could Have (Not Completed)